cda-tum/fiction/docs/cli.rst

 - Number of maximum gate relocations (``-m``), should be set to 1 for layouts with more than 100000 tiles, defaults to the number of tiles in the layout.
 - Wiring reduction only (``-w``), should be set for layouts with more than 20000000 tiles, not set by default.
+- Planar optimization (``-p``), should be set if during optimization, gates should only be relocated if the new wiring contains no crossings, not set by default.

 Design rule checking (``check``)
 --------------------------------